novoalab/nanoRMS/README.md

 * 1. Collapse Nanopolish eventalign output
 * 2. Convert Nanopolish eventalign outputs into processed output for each 15-mer region
 * 3. Visualization of the per-read results (PCA, per-read current intensities) -- optional step, but highly recommended to see how your samples look like in terms of modified/unmodified reads
-* 4. Stoichiometry prediction in PAIRED mode (2 samples), using either KMEANS or KNN.
+* 4. Stoichiometry prediction, using either KMEANS or KNN.
-* 5. Stoichiometry prediction in SINGLE mode (1 sample) *-- UNDER DEVELOPMENT--*

 ## Considerations when using nanoRMS
 * NanoRMS currently requires two different datasets to be executed (query-control).
 While prediction of stoichiometry from individual samples is possible, code is currently being updated to allow for stoichiometry predictions on individual samples.